 A very strong and vibrant semi-opaque reddish orange, PO73 oranges such as Winsor Orange (Red Shade), pictured, can be substituted for a warm orange-red in color mixes.

-Pure Yellow is a truly neutral yellow: not warm/orangey, not cool/greenish, just good ol’ bright banana yellow.
+Imidazolone Yellow (PY154 is often known by brand-specific names such as Winsor Yellow or Da Vinci Yellow).
+It is a bright, neutral, primary yellow: not warm/orangey, not cool/greenish, just good ol’ bright banana yellow.